bazzat10/ga_bank/ReadMe.md

 One of my first 'apps' I have created in General Assembly.

-Tools:JavaScript / HTML / CSS
+Tools: JavaScript / HTML / CSS

 This allowed us to work with JavaScript functions and practiced manipulating the DOM.